Chomikens/Chomikens/README.md

 -   **Languages & Frameworks**: Proficient in HTML, CSS (including SASS/SCSS).
 Familiar with JavaScript, React and Next.js.
 -   **CSS Architecture**: Skilled in writing scalable and maintainable CSS with the BEM methodology and using the SCSS 7-1 pattern for organized code structure.
 -   **Responsive Design**: Adept at creating responsive websites with a mobile-first approach.
--   **CSS Frameworks**: Experience in using Tailwind CSS for efficient styling.
+-   **CSS Frameworks**: Experience in using Tailwind CSS and Bootstrap v5.3 for efficient styling.
 -   **Version Control**: Solid fundamentals in Git, with experience in managing code versions and collaborating on projects effectively.
 -   **Build Tools & Package Managers**: Hands-on experience with build tools like Parcel, Webpack, and Vite.
 Proficient in using npm for package management and project dependencies.
 -   **Optimization**: Focused on writing optimized code for better performance.